HERITAGE HOUSE CLOSED

-The house at the farm was closed for the season, but planned to re-open in time for Mother’s Day Weekend in May 2020.
-Due to COVID-19, however, that didn’t happen.
-As of the end of December 2020, the grounds of the park remain open for people to enjoy.
+The house at the farm was closed for months in 2020 due to COVID-19.
+As of early March 2021, the grounds of the park remain open for people to enjoy.
 The house though remains closed until further notice.

 To see the current status of the venue see the London Farm website.